Pacific Symphony: Search for a new music director

-Carl St.Clair, Music Director: 1990-present
+Carl St.Clair, music director: 1990–Present

 Carl St.Clair has been music director with the Symphony for over three decades.
-He has been recognized for his musically distinguished performances, his commitment to building outstanding educational programs, and his innovative approaches to programming.
-Among his creative endeavors are: the vocal initiative, “Symphonic Voice”; the creation of a series of multimedia concerts featuring inventive formats called “Music Unwound”; and the highly acclaimed American Composers Festival.
 In 2013–14, the Symphony launched the music festival //Wavelength//, blending contemporary music and Symphony musicians in unique collaborations.

-St.Clair led the orchestra's historic 2006-2007 move into its home in the Renée and Henry Segerstrom Concert Hall at Segerstrom Center for the Arts.
+St.Clair led the orchestra's historic 2006/2007 move into its home in the Renée and Henry Segerstrom Concert Hall at Segerstrom Center for the Arts.
 The move came on the heels of the landmark 2005–06 season that included St.Clair leading the Symphony on its first European tour—nine cities in three countries playing before capacity houses and receiving extraordinary responses and reviews.

-From 2008 to 2010, St.Clair was general music director for the Komische Oper in Berlin, where he led successful new productions such as La Traviata (directed by Hans Neuenfels).
-He also served as general music director and chief conductor of the German National Theater and Staatskapelle (GNTS) in Weimar, Germany, where he led Wagner's Ring Cycle to critical acclaim.
-He was the first non-European to hold this position at the GNTS; the role also gave him the distinction of simultaneously leading one of the newest orchestras in America and one of the oldest in Europe.
+From 2008 to 2010, St.Clair was general music director for the Komische Oper Berlin, where he led successful new productions such as La traviata (directed by Hans Neuenfels).
+He also served as general music director and chief conductor of the Deutsches Nationaltheater und Staatskapelle Weimar in Weimar, Germany, where he led Wagner's Ring Cycle to critical acclaim.
+He was the first non-European to hold this position at that theatre; the role also gave him the distinction of simultaneously leading one of the newest orchestras in America and one of the oldest in Europe.

 In 2014, St.Clair became music director of the National Symphony Orchestra in Costa Rica.
-He was the principal guest conductor of the Radio Sinfonieorchester Stuttgart from 1998 to 2004, where he completed a three–year recording project of the Villa–Lobos symphonies.
+He was the principal guest conductor of the Stuttgart Radio Symphony Orchestra from 1998 to 2004, where he completed a three–year recording project of the Villa–Lobos symphonies.
 He has also appeared with orchestras in Israel, Hong Kong, Japan, Australia, New Zealand and South America, and summer festivals worldwide.

 In North America, St.Clair has led the Boston Symphony Orchestra, (where he served as assistant conductor for several years), New York Philharmonic, Philadelphia Orchestra, Los Angeles Philharmonic and the San Francisco, Seattle, Detroit, Atlanta, Houston, Indianapolis, Montreal, Toronto and Vancouver symphonies.

-A strong advocate of music education for all ages, St.Clair has been essential to the creation and implementation of the Symphony's education programs.
-These include Pacific Symphony Youth Ensembles, Sunday Connections, OC Can You Play With Us, arts-X-press and Class Act.
+2024/2025 marks St.Clair's 35th season with Pacific Symphony, making him the longest serving American-born music director of an American orchestra.
+In November 2024, English conductor Alexander Shelley was announced as St.Clair's successor, sharing the 2025/26 season with St.Clair, and assuming full artistic leadership for the 2026/27 season.

 New music

 Pacific Symphony focuses on developing and promoting both young and established composers while expanding the orchestral repertoire.
 Its focus on new works is illustrated by the Symphony's commissions and recordings, as well as in-depth explorations of American artists and themes at the American Composer Festival and the Young American Composers Competition.
-The Symphony's support for new compositions has been recognized and rewarded by the ASCAP Award for Adventuresome Programming in both 2005 and 2010.